 (1) did so in good faith; and

 (2) with just cause.
 This means the person contesting the will has an extremely high burden to overcome in convincing a judge that the contents of the will are invalid.

 Beneficiaries can contest the will or the validity of a no-contest agreement for many reasons.
 However, beneficiaries will often challenge the validity of a will due to improper execution, undue influence by another person, or fraud.
 Beneficiaries are more incentivized to challenge a will if they will receive a significantly greater amount of assets if the will is invalidated.
 When there is not a great disparity between what a beneficiary would receive under the current will and if the will’s contestation is successful, many chose not to challenge the will.

 For individuals who believe adding a no-contest clause to their will is the right decision, they should contact an experienced estate planning attorney to assist in this process.

 Contact a Houston Estate Planning Attorney

 If you or a loved one wants to add a no-contest clause to a will, contact the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With our experience, sensitivity, and professionalism, we are here to put your family first and create an estate plan that works for your specific needs.
 Our attorneys will advise you of your options and discuss the positives and negatives of including a no-contest clause in your estate plan.
-To speak with one of our attorneys and to schedule a free consultation, give us a call today at 713-333-8900.
+To speak with one of our attorneys and to schedule a consultation, give us a call today at 713-333-8900.